yeti-switch/doc/en/web-interface/routing/customers-auths.rst

 Dst number radius rewrite rule/Dst number radius rewrite result
-    Rewrite rules for changing Destinaion-number which will be send to Radius-server if it's required.
+    Rewrite rules for changing Destination-number which will be send to Radius-server if it's required.
     See :ref:`how to use POSIX Regular Expressions in Yeti <posix_regular_expressions2>`.

 Radius accounting profile